What is MAP?

 - MAP has been detected in other human conditions, and effects may not be limited to Crohn’s disease.

-- The potential of MAP exposure to humans exists based upon new detection techniques, and may affect the youngest, most vulnerable sector of the population.
+- The potential of MAP exposure to humans exists based upon new detection techniques demonstrating the presence of MAP in the environment and dairy associated food products and may affect the youngest, most vulnerable sector of the population.

 The governing bodies of Ireland, Australia, Netherlands, the United Kingdom have instituted programs to control Johne’s disease and the spread of MAP.
 For a brief overview of the applicable laws, please see Dr. Gilles Monif’s article on the Hypothetical Liability of MAP.